zlatko-ms/envarfiles/README.md

     ./src/main/resources/tags.txt
 ```

-### Overrde control
+### Override control

-Per default the action will override all the values with the ones defined in the file set.
+The default behaviour of the action is to override the definitions of the github env variables if they are present in the definition file(s).

-If you'd like to make sure no override happens to your locally defined variabales, just specify the override flag to false :
+If you'd like to disable the override behaviour and make sure your local workflow variables are preserved, the use the override input parameter :

 ```yaml
     - name: Import project variables with overriding